MarMarAgain/PP4MWV2/README.md

    - Edit your profile information through the profile page.

 4. **Book a Workshop:**
-   - Browse available workshops and book a spot.
+   - Browse available workshops and place in cart.
+   - Purchase workshop via stripe payment.
-   - Email confirmation is sent to put the admins email and the users.
+   - Email confirmation is sent to both the uer and the admins email.

 5. **Cancel a Booking:**
    - Cancel your bookings through the booking management page.